Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Jooyun grinned, too.
 He wasn’t blind.
 Neither was Ramsey, who rolled his eyes but said nothing.
 The only one who didn’t seem to notice was Loo-wiss…

 Right.
 Vemik was thinking with his cock again.
-“Anyway, I want to go to the art store today, buy more supplies!
-But first we help Shyow clean up and put away things upstairs, yes?”
+"Anyway, I want to go to the art store today, buy more supplies!
+But first we help Shyow clean up and put away things upstairs, yes?"

-“Right, yeah.
-Can’t talk forever…” Loo-wiss chuckled sadly, and stood up.
-“But hey, man, you *gotta* tell me the story of how you came up with the idea for the bow and arrow sometime.
-That’s a fuckin’ *leap* right there.”
+"Right, yeah.
+Can’t talk forever…" Loo-wiss chuckled sadly, and stood up.
+"But hey, man, you *gotta* tell me the story of how you came up with the idea for the bow and arrow sometime.
+That’s a fuckin’ *leap* right there."

 Vemik preened a bit, and smiled his happiest smile before he knew what he was doing.
-“Okay!
+"Okay!
 But first we be good guests.
 Come with me to art store!
-I need *drafting* things too.”
+I need *drafting* things too."

-“Right on.”
+"Right on."

 Vemik hooted happily and bounded up the stairs, remembering himself just in time as he reached the ground floor.
 Jooyun’s house was built good and strong and the basement stairs were steel-beamed, but Vemik was a strong and *big* Given-Man now.
 He’s grown broader and quite a bit thicker, but his *weight* had grown much, much faster.
 Was *still* growing.
 It had more than doubled so far, *way* bigger than Jooyun!
 He needed to be careful not to put his feet through the floor with a careless bounce.
 No problem!
 If Jooyun and friends could soft-foot upstairs, so could Vemik!